Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Side-channel Attacks

-Using the power consumption from the device's USB outlet has also been used for identifying high-level mobile device activity, including browsing behaviour~\cite{yang2016inferring}.
-In general, however, power analysis attacks on mobile phone SoCs face a myriad of challenges.
-Firstly, the density of modern mobile phone SoCs renders it difficult to capture reliable measurements, with different power planes, voltage regulators, and landside decoupling capacitors compared to MCUs.
-Modifying the target's SoC or PCB to acquire such measurements is not straightforward and puts the device at significant risk of irreparable damage; we return to this challenge in \S\ref{sec:device_damage}.
-Secondly, mobile phone SoCs contain multi-core CPUs that host complex OSs with multiple applications, whose individual power consumptions must be distinguished.
-PoP also designs add another layer of complexity where researchers must account for multiple packages in a single IC.
-All of these complicate the acquisition and analysis of exploitable power traces for discriminating between target and irrelevant program execution.
+In general, power analysis attacks on mobile SoCs face a myriad of challenges.
+Firstly, their density renders it difficult to capture reliable measurements, with varying power planes, voltage regulators, and landside decoupling capacitors compared to MCUs.
+Modifying mobile SoCs to access reliable power sources is not a trivial endeavour and risks serious damage to the device.
+Secondly, attacks must account for potential interference from multi-core CPUs and multitasking OSs; the power consumption of specific operations of interest must be distinguished from aggregate measurements of the entire system.
+Furthermore, modern PoP designs require researchers to account for the power consumption of multiple packages in addition to the aforementioned complexities.
+All of these aspects dramatically complicate power analysis attacks on mobile devices.

-In this section, we instead cover recent power analysis attacks on embedded systems.
-Lower complexity SoCs for IoT devices have been recently analysed, which may offer a gateway for analysing full mobile phone SoCs in the future.
+In the remainder of this section, we cover recent research targeting embedded systems, e.g.\ IoT SoCs, which may provide a gateway for analysing mobile SoCs in future work.